syncthing/docs/dev/rest.rst

 Noauth Endpoints
 ----------------

-Calls that do not require authentication
+Calls that do not require authentication.

 .. toctree::
    :maxdepth: 1